Impact of the Jordanian Occupation

 1949 Armistice Line (Green Line)

 A non-binding ‘halt’ line for the Independence War battles to cease.
+The halt lines were never any border marker, and reimagining it as such, is antisemitic.
 Jordan illegally took control of Judea and Samaria (only the UK and Pakistan recognized the occupation, but it was never upheld).
 Ignoring international law, Jordan desecrated no less than 58 synagogues and barred Jews from prayer.
 Jews were ethnically cleansed and expelled from Judea & Samaria.
 This was in direct violation of Article 80 of the UN Charter.

 Jordan’s illegal occupation (1948 – 1967) and utter disregard for the legally binding international law (which outlined that no houses of worship would be destroyed, and the inhabitants would not be displaced), was a gross violation of human rights.